SudeepGanguly20/llm_engineering/docs/week 5 - RAG/4 - Our First End to End RAG Pipeline.md

 4. Building a RAG pipeline with PDF containing images and text.
 You are building a RAG-based technical support agent using Langchain and OpenAI, with your product manuals stored as PDFs.
 You want the agent to answer customer queries with both text and images (if available) from the manuals.
 You are seeking guidance on extending the RAG example to support multimodal (text + image) responses.

+### Lets also use another popular vector database - FAISS instead of Chroma.
+The code is most same except for some minor changes in the way we create the vector store and the retriever.

+**First a little detour .
+FAISS is an extremely fast vector database that is used to store and retrieve vectors.
+It is used in RAG applications to store the embeddings of the documents.
+And it is very easy to plug it in and use with langchain.
+Lets see it first**

+**Note - FAISS (Facebook AI Similarity Search) is not a vector database like Chroma, Pinecone, etc.
+It is a library for efficient similarity search and clustering of dense vectors.
+It is used to store the embeddings of the documents and retrieve them based on similarity.**

+**refer - week 5 day 4.5.ipynb**

+FAISS has two versions - CPU version and GPU version.
+For High performance applications, we can use the GPU version of FAISS.
+But for our application we will use the CPU version of FAISS.